-Most backcountry huts are pretty rustic, so plan to throw your pad and a warm sleeping bag on the floor here.
+Most backcountry huts are pretty rustic, so plan to throw your pad and a warm sleeping bag on the typical bunks provided.
 You’ll also want to bring a camp stove and water filter, although many huts have a wood burning stove.
 Don’t forget to bring clorox wipes or other ways to sanitize the hut’s surfaces because you might see a mouse or two running along the floorboards.
 Many huts are run by nonprofits such as the Sierra Club and book up months in advance, so plan your trip early if possible.

-Vintage Travel Trailers
+3. Vintage Travel Trailers and Beyond

 If you don’t need the space of an adventure van or if you would rather not throw down the cash for a rental, laying down the seats of just about any SUV and setting up a few pads, sleeping bags, or pillows can be surprisingly comfortable.

 If your seats don’t lie flat, you can layer firm, flat objects in the crevasse to make it a little more comfortable, or even build a simple leveling platform from wood.
 If you are taller and need more leg room, fold your front seats forward to give yourself a few more inches.

 Sleeping in your car can be incredibly comfortable and convenient if done right.
 Check out How to Successfully Camp in Your Car for more in depth tips on this.

 If you have always wondered about camping in the snow but been nervous to give it a try, don’t be intimidated.
 There are several additional do’s and don’ts when it comes to snow camping versus regular camping, but with a little research and the right gear, you can stay warm and cozy all night long.